The words that I have spoken to you are spirit and are life. – Jesus

 I am not talking about going to Church on Sunday either.
 I am talking about living in community.
 Getting together with others.
 Sharing life, hopes, dreams, fears, successes and failures.

-Each of us in Christ needs to be in relationships with those we can walk through life with.
+Each of us in Christ need to be in relationship with others who are walking out their faith.
 Sometimes pulling them along, and sometimes being dragged forward ourselves.
 No Christian has arrived at the place where he or she no longer needs the body.
 Christian life does not work the way it is supposed to when we walk alone.

 Believe me, I have messed this up more than once in my life.
 Many of you reading this can probably point out specific times you have seem me do it.
 I have allowed rigid doctrines or personal preferences or even hurts or slights to separate me from people God was using to speak into my life.